Skip to content

 • Have a credit or debit card ready to pay for your tests—$ 30 per test. for GED or $10 for each HiSET subtest.

-• An ID number will be assigned to you by GED or HiSET.
-Keep this number safe; write that number down.
+• GED or HiSET will assign you an ID number.
+Keep this number safe and write it down.
 You will need it later.

 • You can register for one test or two at a time.